liujingbreak/require-injector/README.md

 -----
 Now you can require some cool fake or abstract module name in your code, and inject/replace them with the real package or value.

-Most of the functions in the package have been covered by unit test, except Browserify `.tranform` function, contribution is welcome.
+All have been covered by unit test, except Browserify `.tranform` function, contribution is welcome.

+I will continue to work on Webpack loaders